oobianom/r2country/README.md

-# r2country
+# r2country: An R package for everything country.

-An R package for everything country.
+## Quick calls to obtain various country info for use in writing R markdown and developing robust applications